shroffgaurav91/gauravshroff/posts.md

 # Book-Summaries

-## These are the excerpts from the books I have read and may revisit again.
+## These are excerpts from some of the books I have read and have found useful.

 ##### Nov 29, 2020